In this tutorial, we will create a simple prototype of a memory-like game, using Unity and the relative AmanithSVG binding API.

 // update card sprites according to the current screen resolution

-if (this.Atlas.UpdateRuntimeSprites(newScreenWidth, newScreenHeight, out scale))
+if (Atlas.UpdateRuntimeSprites(newScreenWidth, newScreenHeight,

 {